 Paz Juarez and her three children were among the 3,300 participants in the May 2013 Magellan Development Chicago Spring Half Marathon, 10K and Junior Dash.
-The Northwestern Brain Tumor Institute is the officially charity of the event, which to date has raised more than $95,200.
+The Northwestern Brain Tumor Institute was the official charity of the event, which raised more than $95,200.
 The Juarez family fundraised and ran the 10K race in memory of their beloved Eduardo “Lalo” Juarez, who succumbed to brain cancer in December 2012.
 Below, Paz shares her family’s journey and discusses their goal to raise greater awareness of brain tumors in honor of Lalo.

 By Paz Juarez